labex-labs/open-source-labs/python/python-mastery/lab-ex6-4-create-code-with-exec/en/step1.md

 # Understanding the Basics of exec()

-The `exec()` function in Python allows you to execute dynamically created code at runtime.
-This is particularly useful when you need to generate code based on some input or configuration.
+In Python, the `exec()` function is a powerful tool that allows you to execute code that is created dynamically at runtime.
+This means you can generate code on the fly based on certain input or configuration, which is extremely useful in many programming scenarios.

-Let's experiment with the basic usage of `exec()` by opening a Python shell.
-Open your terminal and type `python3` to start the interactive Python interpreter:
+Let's start by exploring the basic usage of the `exec()` function.
+To do this, we'll open a Python shell.
+Open your terminal and type `python3`.
+This command will start the interactive Python interpreter, where you can directly run Python code.

 ```bash
 python3
 ```

-Now, let's define a fragment of Python code as a string and execute it using `exec()`:
+Now, we're going to define a piece of Python code as a string and then use the `exec()` function to execute it.
+Here's how it works:

 ```python
 >>> code = '''